Ässät–Sport rivalry: History

 In 2024, Sport played Ässät at home to decide the last spot in the playoffs.
 The winning team would go to the playoffs and the loser would just miss them.
 Sport won the game 3–2 and Ässät missed the playoffs by two points.

-In the 2024-2025 season 500 Sport supporters came to Pori for the second Kasitien Derby of the season.The match ended with Ässät winning in overtime.The Sport supporters had broken the benches and stolen one of the flags of the Ässät supporters in the middle of the match.
+In the 2024-2025 season 500 Sport supporters came to Pori for the second Kasitien Derby of the season.
+The match ended with Ässät winning in overtime.
+The Sport supporters had broken the benches and stolen one of the flags of the Ässät supporters during the match.